pudongping/wise-locksmith/README.md

 ### channelLock - Coroutine-Level Mutex Lock

-To use this lock, you need to install the `swoole` extension, and the version must be greater than or equal to `4.5`.
+When using this lock, you need to have the `swoole` extension installed, and the version must be greater than or equal to `4.5`.
+You can set the lock's timeout using the optional third parameter, in seconds (supports floating-point numbers, e.g., 1.5 means 1500ms, which means it will wait for a maximum of 1500ms; if it fails to acquire the lock, it will actively give up the attempt and return `false` to indicate the lock was not acquired).
+Setting it to `-1` means it never expires, and it will continuously block attempting to acquire the lock until successful.
+The default value is `-1`.

 ```php